kkiepek/Predicting-Bank-Customer-Churn/README.md

 Models we used: LogisticRegression, DecisionTree, RandomForest

 # Conclusion
+In conclusion, our project aimed at leveraging Machine Learning models to predict and prevent customer churn in banks across France, Germany, and Spain, and has yielded valuable insights.
+The random forest model, with its high accuracy during testing, identified age, estimated salary, credit score, and balance, as the top factors influencing churn.

+With an overall churn rate of approximately 20%, signifying a substantial portion of customers at risk, our strategy now focuses on key determinants such as age and financial metrics.
+Recognizing that customer churn has significant financial implications, our approach aims to minimize churn, foster customer retention, boost satisfaction, and potentially drive revenue growth through retained customers.

+We emphasize the importance of effective intervention strategies.
+Given the ease of changing banks in the era of online banking and mobile applications, predictive insights from our model offer a strategic advantage.
+By targeting influential features identified by the random forest model in marketing campaigns and promotions, banks can enhance overall banking performance and mitigate the costly process of acquiring new customers.

 # Repository Navigation
 The main branch has all of our final deliverables, including the dataset, readme, and jupyter notebook.
 The branches in the repo include the